redsanket/spark/external/oozie/guide/auth.rst

 namespace in the roles ``db`` and add a role under the namespace.
 In our case, the namespace is ``oozie``, and the role name is ``httpproxy``.
 Under the role, you can add the user who wants to submit the job with gYCA credential.
-For example, the user ``strat_ci`` can submit the workflow with gYCA credential, so we add ``strat_ci.wsca.user.yahoo.com`` to the role ``oozie.httpproxy``.
+For example, the user ``strat_ci`` can submit the Workflow with gYCA credential, so we add ``strat_ci.wsca.user.yahoo.com`` to the role ``oozie.httpproxy``.
 See the example http://roles.corp.yahoo.com:9999/ui/role?action=view&id=217516.